Daughter, father, future doctor: Victims of unrest in Venezuela

 As state police officers closed in on the protesters, shots rang out.

 Queliz, 19, was shot in the neck.
-He was rushed to the hospital but died en route.
+He was rushed to the hospital, but died en route.

 On April 12, two Carabobo state police officers were arrested and charged with Queliz's death: Chief Supervisor Marcos Ojeda, 47, and Officer Edwin Romero, 33.